Skip to content

 args = parser.parse_args()

-# Set file paths to the detection model and config JSON
+# Set file paths to the detection model and corresponding config JSON

 MODEL_PATH = Path("insect-detect/models/yolov5n_320_openvino_2022.1_4shave.blob")